mauget/QSharp-Random-Gen/README.md

 Our Q# code causes a single qbit to generate a random bit.
 It repeats, accumulating many results into a set of random numbers returned as a result to a C# controller.

+#### Decoherence
+Decoherence can mean: "qbit falls out of superposition."
+Qbits don't stay in superpostion forever.
+They decohere ... quickly.
+Another hurdle in trying to solve problems via quantum computing.

 ### Q# Language
 Programming a raw quantum computer could involve rearranging or plugging in physical hardware components.
 That was how users "programmed" the first analog computers to solve problems.